Calling Test

 When people answer this question honestly, they usually find that their calling has been operating all along — they just never named it.

 The teacher who has been teaching informally for 20 years.
 The leader who has been leading without a title.
 The encourager who has been speaking life without realizing it was a gift.
-The builder who has been creating things nobody asked for — because they could not help it.
+The builder who has been creating things nobody asked for, because they couldn't help it.
+The peacemaker who has been holding rooms together for decades.

 Your calling is not missing.
 It is hiding in plain sight.